Samsung/tizen-docs/docs/application/native/guides/ui/efl/component-glview-mn.md

 - Set the resize policy.

-  To set a policy that decides what to do with the OpenGL® ES surface when the GLView component is resized:
+  To set a policy that decides what to do with the OpenGL&reg; ES surface when the GLView component is resized:

   ```
   elm_glview_resize_policy_set(glview, ELM_GLVIEW_RESIZE_POLICY_RECREATE);
   ```

-  The OpenGL® ES surface is destroyed and recreated in the new size (default function).
-The resize policy can also be set to `ELM_GLVIEW_RESIZE_POLICY_SCALE`, in which case only the image object is scaled, not the underlying OpenGL® ES surface.
+  The OpenGL&reg; ES surface is destroyed and recreated in the new size (default function).
+The resize policy can also be set to `ELM_GLVIEW_RESIZE_POLICY_SCALE`, in which case only the image object is scaled, not the underlying OpenGL&reg; ES surface.

 - Set the GLView rendering policy.